Fact-checked

 • heavy physical exertion.

-The attack of asthma with VSD begins with sudden shortness of breath, sometimes there is a lump in the throat and a sharp spasm.
+An attack of suffocation with VSD begins with sudden shortness of breath, sometimes a lump in the throat and a sharp spasm.
 There is a feeling of lack of air, after which it becomes difficult to breathe.
-To a certain extent, an attack of suffocation in the VSD is similar to that of a patient with bronchial asthma.
-Further, the patient's heart rate increases, dizziness, anxiety, panic, which can cause a faint.
-The patient strives to go out into the fresh air or open the window.
+To some extent, an attack of suffocation with VSD is similar to the condition of a patient with bronchial asthma.
+Then the patient's heartbeat increases, dizziness appears, a feeling of anxiety, panic arises, which can cause fainting.
+The patient strives to go out into the fresh air or open a window.

-At inspection bronchi and lungs appear in norm.
+Upon examination, the bronchi and lungs appear normal.

-• sudden shortness of breath while walking, during a conversation;
+• sudden shortness of breath when walking, during conversation;

 • hemoptysis;